Get news, updates, & event Info delivered right to your inbox:

-Here are 22 Ways that You Can Help the environment this year
+22 Ways that You Can Protect Our Planet

 Have you ever encountered someone who doesn’t believe in climate change or isn't concerned about the plastic floating around in our oceans?
 While someone's negative outlook can definitely be a damper on your day, we’re here to remind you that even the tiniest seeds can grow into mighty forests.
 So don’t let a negative opinion get in the way of you doing your part for the planet!